xuezhen2018/image-person-removal-data-synthesie/PRDS/Readme.md

 ## Project

 Please use Baidu Netdisk to download the Unity project.
 Once downloaded, you can open it directly with Unity.
-Download link:
+[Download link](https://pan.baidu.com/s/1eb6Xqyn5PCImd-3uhVV90Q?pwd=qcsd
+)

 ## Make the Dataset（full light dataset）